 21.10.16 – “How to Love Football” included in 2016 Best Australian Essays

 What a great thrill to have this piece (originally in From the Outer) included alongside writers like Helen Garner, Fiona Wright, Richard Flanagan and Clive James!

 20.10.16 – Anna’s new novel to be published by Picador

-I’m so excited to work with Picador’s new publisher, Geordie Williamson, on my second novel The Gulf (title TBC).
+I’m so excited to work with Picador’s new publisher, Geordie Williamson, on my second novel The Gulf, out in mid-2017.

 16.9.16 – Hannah Kent in conversation with Anna Spargo-Ryan

 I’m very excited to be speaking with Hannah about her new book, The Good People, in Beaumaris on October 19 at 7:30pm.
 SOLD OUT.

 13.7.16 – On Writing Podcast with Joshua Pomare